crf8472/libarcstk/API.md

 # API

-The public libarcs API is represented by the following seven public headers.
+The public libarcstk API is represented by the following seven public headers.

-Note that every symbol of libarcs resides in namespace ``arcs`` or one of its inner namespaces.
+Note that every symbol of libarcstk resides in namespace ``arcs`` or one of its inner namespaces.

 Read [how to build the comprehensive reference documentation of the API]